dwalraven21/dwalraven21.github.io/the_perfect_cocktail/README.md

 Then when I went back to populate the Favorite Drink recipe, I had to use a slightly different version of this.
 Definitely not DRY.

 Finally, I was slightly limited with this API in that I could only filter by one ingredient, so I choose types of liquor.
 If I was willing to contribute on Patreon, I could have filtered by multiple ingredients.
-I think that would have added another level to the app.
+I think that would have added another level to the website.
 I really like the idea of having the user choose their liquor and then their favorite ingredients (lime, mint, ginger, etc.).
 I could even change the purpose to be "Drink recipes based on what you already have in your kitchen".